The democratisation of the ribbon mic continues with the release of an attractive model from SE. We find out whether it sounds as good as it looks.

 Although it's tonally well-suited, I feel that the output of the R1 is really too low to use for most acoustic guitars, unless they're strummed fairly assertively, but I did try my American Indian wooden flute and found that I could capture a solid, woody tone with plenty of articulation but, again, none of the harshness that you might expect from other microphones.
 I needed to set high mic-amp gain to get the right recording level, but there was no obvious noise on the resulting recording.

-This isn't a cheap mic, but it turns in a very respectable performance for its price and seemingly has the ability to make almost anything sound smooth, silky and expensive, with plenty of low-end weight.
-The downside of ribbon mics in general is that you have to use a lot of mic gain to get enough level from quieter sources, and in practice this means that you need a decent mic preamp with at least 60dB of available gain, which most stand-alone mixers and mic amps provide.
+This isn't a cheap microphone, but it turns in a very respectable performance for its price and seemingly has the ability to make almost anything sound smooth, silky and expensive, with plenty of low-end weight.
+The downside of ribbon mics in general is that you have to use a lot of mic gain to get enough level from quieter sources, and in practice this means that you need a good mic preamp with at least 60dB of available gain, which most stand-alone mixers and mic amps provide.
 Where you may encounter problems is with some all-in-one multitrackers, as a number of these offer only 50dB or so of mic gain.